kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 <br/>

-However, for small projects (with a smaller budget) the developers may create a Proof of Concept (PoC) for the algorithm in a scripting language of their choice (like Python or Scala) before turning to C/C++.
+However, for small projects (with a smaller budget) the developers may create a Proof of Concept (PoC) for the algorithm in a scripting language of their choice (like Python or Scala) before turning to C/C++ ports.
 In addition to that, the engineers usually want to calculate some quality metrics like mean squared error (MSE) or accuracy (for classification tasks) to show (off) how well the logic is performing.

 The "architecture" on the development machine would look similar to the following diagram: